 Enrollment Goal

-To enroll a student body large enough to allow for comprehensive academic and co-curricular programs, yet small enough to provide for personal attention to each student
+The Cottage School Program enrolls a student body large enough to allow for a comprehensive academic program, yet small enough to provide for personal attention to each student.
+Class sizes do not exceed 22 students (18 for kindergarten).